Del'Shawn Phillips: New York Jets

 On March 23, 2021, Phillips signed with the Jets.
 On August 31, he was waived by the Jets and re-signed to the practice squad the following day.
 He was promoted to the active roster on September 21.

 On August 30, 2022, Phillips was waived by the Jets as part of final roster cuts.

 Baltimore Ravens

 On August 31, 2022, Phillips was claimed off waivers by the Baltimore Ravens.
 On March 19, 2023, Phillips re–signed on a one-year deal with the Ravens.

 Houston Texans

 On March 15, 2024, Phillips signed a one-year contract with the Houston Texans as an unrestricted free agent.

 Los Angeles Chargers

 On March 14, 2025, Phillips signed a one-year, $2 million contract with the Los Angeles Chargers.
 On August 26, he was released by the Chargers as part of final roster cuts and re-signed the following day when cornerback Eric Rogers was placed on injured reserve.

+On March 11, 2026, Phillips re-signed with the Chargers on a two-year, $7.5 million contract.